 “I just want everybody to know that I’m 100 percent on the town’s side in trying to figure out what the most appropriate…solution is to this situation,” he said.

 University of Maryland Shore Regional Health recently made a request to the Maryland Department of the Environment to turn off a containment system at the hospital that has kept the plume of oil from escaping in the direction of the water plant for many years.
-The containment system consists of a series of pumps and recovery wells that keep the plume from offsite.
+The containment system consists of a series of pumps and recovery wells that keep the plume from moving offsite in the direction of the town’s water plant and wells.

 In its request to the agency, Shore Regional Health claimed that any remaining oil would biodegrade before it ever reached the water plant.